ElReyZero/PS2TTKCalculator/readme.md

 ### Python dependencies:
 - Python 3.8 or above is required to run the project.
-- We recommend using [pipenv](https://pypi.org/project/pipenv/) to set up the project environment.
-Pipenv will install automatically install the required dependencies from the `Pipfile` provided with the project.
 - Alternatively, the dependencies are also listed in the `requirements.txt` file (compatible with [venv](https://docs.python.org/3/library/venv.html))

 ### Discord Bot Component